fault2004/esp32_nat_router_extended_next/README.md

-# ESP32 NAT Router Extended
+# ESP32 NAT Router Extended with NextDNS.

 This is a firmware to use the ESP32 as WiFi NAT router.
 It can be used as
 - Simple range extender for an existing WiFi network